blicc-org/plugins/README.md

 If the command has been successfully executed, you will then find the plugins in the application itself.

-> Make sure to set proper environment variables first.
+> Make sure to set proper environment variables.